Install xNIC on Linux

 Testing

 xNIC installation includes a set of utility applications that you can use to verify the operation of your cloudSwXtch network.
-Refer to Testing for details.
+Refer to Tools and Testing for details.

 • swx-top: An application to display real-time statistics of the cloudSwXtch instance.